PankratzLab/Genvisis-Docs/required-files-for-a-new-genvisis-project.md

-## Files for a New Genvisis Project
+## Required Files for a New Genvisis Project

 * **00src/**
     * Directory containing GenomeStudio FinalReport files for Illumina data or CEL files for Affymetrix data